 There are many different kinds of fellowships, which are suitable for:

-- Different career stages (just out of PhD, developing independance, establishing an independent group, returning to research...)
+- Different career stages (just out of PhD, developing independence, establishing an independent group, returning to research...)

 - Different research areas

 - Different aims / circumstances (encouraging mobility, supporting exposure to industry, re-entry after a career break...)

-To identify calls that would suit your situation, you can look at the Research Development fellowship page and follow the advice we give to identify funding on our Funding page (Identifying funding).
-This includes using databases like Research Professional or ECR Central.
+To identify calls that would suit your situation, you can look at the Research Development fellowship page and follow the advice we give to identify funding on our Funding page (Identifying funding) including the ECR Central database.

 This series of 9 online training videos have been designed to help postdocs understand fellowships and start their application.

 It includes: "Introduction to fellowships", "Finding a fellowship", "Tips for a successful application (what to think about before starting to write)", "Research proposal", "Impact and dissemination", "Institution and support", "Finance", "CV and career plan" and "Ethical considerations"

 In addition to the videos, fellowship applicants can receive additional support by the Research Development Team, such as feedback on draft and mock interviews (see the Research Development fellowship page).

 The videos are accessible by Queen's staff and students.